 Even with the windows cracked, your car can get as hot as an oven and will kill your dog in minutes.
 It is illegal to leave your dog in the car in many states.
 I wish it would be illegal everywhere.

 Do you have a long-hair or wire-hair Dachshund?
 If you are thinking about giving your doxie a super short haircut this summer, be very careful how short you go.

 Shorter hair won’t protect your dog from sunburn, it will reveal more skin.
 The longer hair acts as a nice sun barrier that is protecting them from the sun.

 So, yes, for the heat, give them a nice trim, but don’t take off too much of the length to prevent sunburn.

 Avoid Dog Houses

 Don’t let your Dachshund hang out in an outdoor dog house.
-Dog houses hold in the extreme summer heat because they don’t have the proper air flow to stay cool.
-You can provide a cool shaded area for your dog instead.
+Dog houses hold in the extreme heat because they don’t have the proper air flow to stay cool.
+Provide a cool open-air, shaded area for your dog instead.

 If it is just too blasted hot outside, you and your doxie can enjoy some fun games and exercise in the cool air conditioning.
 If you don’t have air conditioning, stay cool with some house fans or in a puppy pool.

 Note: Never dunk your dog’s entire body in cold water.
 The sudden change in temperature could cause them to go into shock.